The psychologist Richard Nesbitt asked his experimental subjects to pick two of the three items that should go together, namely,

 Collectivists think primarily of the needs of their group and favour interdependence, harmony or smooth interpersonal relationships, cooperation and accommodation, generosity, loyalty, and respect for hierarchies.
 Individualists, on the other hand, favour independence, personal freedom and autonomy, self-reliance, assertiveness, and competition.
 Individualists pride themselves in personal achievements whilst collectivists emphasise their affiliations.

 Some say that we can trace the development of collectivism and individualism to centuries of cultural practices.
 Perhaps, we can even think back to some ten thousand years ago when our ancient forefathers, the first farmers, planted their staple food of, say, rice or wheat.
 The planting of rice is dependent on cooperation with your neighbours as rice irrigation is complex, whereas wheat only needs the skills of an individual and some rainfall.
 Over the millennia this value has been supported by myths and legends in a society’s traditions.
-For example, Confucius emphasised unity, filial piety, and the idea of reciprocity; America, on the other hand, was built on the premise of the myth of Horacio Alger, who by dint of hard work and merit, achieved his personal goals.
+For example, Confucius emphasised unity, filial piety, and the idea of reciprocity.
+America, on the other hand, was built on the premise of the myth popularised by the writer Horacio Alger, who filled his books with impoverished characters succeeding in life by dint of merit through hard work.
 Examples of collectivistic cultures are the Philippines and Japan.
 Examples of individualistic cultures are the U.S. and the U.K.

 One endemic lifestyle that readily comes to mind is the practice of corruption.
 Where does corruption fit when we consider this model?
 Firstly, I think, corruption is not necessarily dysfunctional in the development of societies.
 When a country is young and institutions have yet to mature, corruption could circumvent many rules which are unclear, redundant, or misconceived—thus, by-passing the red tape which could hinder productivity, and henceforth, societal development.
 The perfect example is the United States at the end of the 18th Century, as the newly independent country expanded exponentially to the West, building railroads from coast to coast, mining gold and silver, and constructing a nation out of annexed lands previously owned by the Indians, Spaniards, Mexicans, French, Russians.
 In only a bit over a hundred years, it morphed from a fledgling country to the richest in the world.
 They would not have been able to do this without the rampant practice of corruption.
 The West was not called The Wild Wild West for nothing.